 Think about it this way.
 There are 4 aces in every deck of cards.
 The question is are you willing to go through all 52 cards to find the 4 aces (Yes's)?
 If not, this entrepreneur thing might not be for you.
 That's because in any business that acquires customers, clients or subscribers, the most successful people not only get the most Yes's, but they also get the most No's along the way.

-Truth be told, there are many factors that play a significant role in determining your success as an entrepreneur.
+In the end, there are many factors that play a significant role in determining your success as an entrepreneur.
 However, mindset is the foundation for everything else hands down.
 Through which lens you view the world will influence your beliefs, which will determine your actions and that will dictate your success.

 Tony T Blum has been marketing online for nearly 10 years and has been involved in the home business industry for over 20 years.
 He is a former CPA and financial advisor and continues to do sports play-by-play for college and high school football and basketball.